J22Pregbaha/was-a-mistake/react-node/auth-back/README.md

 This is the mircroservice setup to send the confirmation mail (or any other mail the system may need).

-The email and password are included in the environmental variables file which isn't available for security reasons.
+The database configurations and secret key are included in the environmental variables file which isn't available for security reasons.

 ## Setup info